 PTA Hunting Permits are valid from July 1st through June 30th each year.
+2018/2019 permits should be available for purchase in early August.
 Permit entitlements and associated fees (if any) are as follows:

 PTA General Hunting Permit.
 Allows hunters age 18-64 access to hunt on all open PTA lands for all Game Mammal, Game Bird and Spring Turkey hunts.
-Each permit comes with three (3) game mammal allotments (see below). $40
+Each permit comes with five (5) game mammal allotments (see below). $40

 PTA Game Mammal Hunting Permit.
 Allows hunters age 18-64 access to hunt on all open PTA lands for Game Mammals ONLY.
-Each permit includes three (3) game mammal allotments (see below). $25
+Each permit includes five (5) game mammal allotments (see below). $25